-The recovery and reserve estimates of oil, NGL and natural gas reserves provided herein are estimates only.
+The recovery and reserve estimates of natural gas, oil, and NGL reserves provided herein are estimates only.
 Actual reserves may be greater than or less than the estimates provided herein.
 The estimated future net revenue from the production of the Corporation's natural gas and petroleum reserves does not represent the fair market value of the Corporation's reserves.